 Far more than a ripple effect – each walker contributes to a massive wave of support for cancer research.
-Raising $1,000 each might seem daunting but we’re here to help.
+Raising money might seem daunting but we’re here to help.

 We’ve got some hints and tips to help you kick start your fundraising.

 Peta-Jane is a great example of how everyday people like you are able to raise money for women’s cancer research.